bendqh1/drupal/change_a_node_type_with_drush_in_drupal_11.md

         $node = Node::load($nid);

         if ($node) {
-            // Check if the node type matches the expected one if ($node->getType() == 'EXISTING_NODE_TYPE_COMES_HERE') {
+            // Check if the node type matches the expected one and isn't null;
+            if ($node->getType() == 'EXISTING_NODE_TYPE_COMES_HERE') {
                 $node->set('type', 'NEW_NODE_TYPE_COMES_HERE');
                 $node->save();